drag

 Discover the best local designers in our Fashion section.

-I’m currently saving for a pair of Marni Fussbett sandals for precisely these reasons: they work with my current array of clothes and, being simple and black, will be worn to death (and then probably resoled).
+I’m currently saving for a pair of Miista knee-high boots for precisely these reasons: they work with my current array of clothes and will be worn to death (and then probably resoled).
 But not everyone approaches investment purchases with the same thinking.

-I have a friend who would rather invest in something breathtakingly bold, like a brightly coloured Dior Saddle Bag or a vibrant Molly Goddard dress, than a pair of plain sandals.
-Eager to know how other creatives approach their investment purchases, I asked five to show me their favourite, and talk me through the investments they regret.
+I have a friend who would rather invest in something breathtakingly bold, like a brightly coloured Dior Saddle Bag or a vibrant Molly Goddard dress, than a pair of plain boots.
+Eager to know how other creatives approach their investment purchases, I asked five to show me their favourites and talk me through the investments they regret.

 Chloe Naughton, Fashion Programmer for Melbourne Fashion Festival